hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 > At its heart a Kafka partition is a replicated log.
 The replicated log is one of the most basic primitives in distributed data systems, and there are many approaches for implementing one.
 - https://kafka.apache.org/documentation/#design_replicatedlog

-This log is a totally ordered, immutable grow only sequence of "events" that is truncated, sound familiar? this suspiciously sounds like a WAL -- and infact it is!
+The log is a totally ordered, immutable grow only sequence of "events" [^18], sound familiar? this suspiciously sounds like a WAL -- and infact it is!
 Kafka [even has transactions??!](https://www.confluent.io/blog/transactions-apache-kafka/) but more on that later.

 > Kafka organizes messages as a partitioned write-ahead commit log on persistent storage and provides a pull-based messaging